transdigiware/blockchain/howto/ibp-v2-apis.md

 ## Creating a configuration file
 {: #ibp-v2-apis-config}

 You need to complete a configuration file in order to create a peer or ordering node by using the APIs.
 This file is provided to the API as the `config` object in the request body of the API call.
 If you are creating multiple ordering nodes, you need to provide a configuration file for each node that you want to create in an array to the API request.
 For example, for a five node raft ordering service, you need to create an array of five configuration files.
 You can provide the same file for each node as long as the enrollID's that you provide have a sufficiently high enrollment limit.
-You need to deploy a CA and follow the steps to register and enroll the required identities before completing the file.
+You need to deploy a CA and follow the steps to register and enroll the required identities before you complete the file.

 The template for the configuration file can be found below:
 ```